meteofrance/dgmr/README.md

 This scripts expects that you have already downloaded the 4 latest radar images.

-It saves the forecast as a gif in the plot folder.
+It saves the forecast as a gif in the plot folder defined by the `DGMR_PLOT_PATH` env variable.

 ## Data Sources